 An impairment loss is recognised if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
 A cash-generating unit is the smallest identifiable asset group that generates cash flows that are largely independent from other assets and groups.
-Impairment losses are recognised in the profit or loss.
+Impairment losses are recognised Page | 15 Statement of Intent 2021-2024 in the profit or loss.
 Impairment losses recognised in respect of cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to the units and then to reduce the carrying amount of the other assets in the unit (group of units) on a pro rata basis.